 The article should be divided into sections that should not contain subsections.

 Requirements for article structure

-The title, authors, abstract and keywords must be given in the English, Russian (only for CIS citizens) and Ukrainian (only for citizens of Ukraine) languages.
+The title, authors, abstract and keywords must be given in the English, and Ukrainian (only for citizens of Ukraine) languages.

 Recommendations for article writing